 This site uses affiliate links and I may earn a commission at no extra cost to you.

-Hearty and deliciously satisfying Brussels Sprouts Curry is the perfect fall weeknight dinner!
-The curried brussels sprouts, potatoes, and carrots coated with a warm-spiced coconut curry sauce infused with tahini and sesame seeds are simply irresistible!
-It is a creamy and aromatic plant-based dish teeming with savory and nutty flavors with a mild kick!
+Hearty and satisfying Brussels Sprouts Curry is the perfect fall weeknight dinner!
+The curried brussels sprouts, potatoes, and carrots coated with a warm-spiced coconut curry sauce, infused with tahini and sesame seeds are simply irresistible!
+It is a creamy and aromatic plant-based dish teeming with savory and nutty flavors with a mild kick.

 Want to save this recipe?

-This is one of our favorite weeknight staple dinners.
-Aside from the fact that it is delectable and comes together in a jiffy, its nutritional and economical benefits cannot be ignored!
+This is one of my favorite weeknight staple dinners!
+The flavors are delectable and it comes together in a jiffy.
+Plus, it’s nutritious and budget-friendly!
 It is rich in calcium, protein, and healthy fats from the sesame seeds.
-At the same time, the brussels sprouts provide vitamins and antioxidants that may decrease inflammation and promote heart health.
-You get all of these with a bunch of homegrown veggies and pantry staples!
-Your body will thank you for the fantastic flavors and abundant nutrition contained in this wholesome dish.
+Meanwhile, the brussels sprouts provide vitamins and antioxidants that may decrease inflammation and promote heart health.
+All those benefits with some fresh veggies and pantry staples!

-Looking for more curry dishes?
-You’ll love this easy vegan Brussels sprouts recipe, shaved Brussels Sprouts Slaw with apples, and Roasted Brussel Sprouts with Cranberries.
+Looking for more Brussels sprouts recipes?
+You’ll love this easy vegan Brussels sprouts recipe, shaved Brussels sprouts slaw with apples, and roasted Brussel sprouts with cranberries.

 Ingredients Used to make Brussels Sprouts Curry